RekerLab/DeepDelta/README.md

 For more information, please refer to the [associated publication](https://jcheminf.biomedcentral.com/articles/10.1186/s13321-023-00769-x )

-If you use this data or code, please kindly cite: Fralish, Z., Chen, A., Skaluba, P. et al. DeepDelta: predicting ADMET improvements of molecular derivatives with deep learning.
-J Cheminform 15, 101 (2023). https://doi.org/10.1186/s13321-023-00769-x
+If you use this data or code, please kindly cite: Fralish, Z., Chen, A., Skaluba, P., & Reker, D. (2023).
+DeepDelta: predicting ADMET improvements of molecular derivatives with deep learning.
+Journal of Cheminformatics, 15(1), 101.

 If you use the MPNN-based implementation, please also kindly cite: Vermeire, F. H., & Green, W. H. (2021).
 Transfer learning for solvation free energies: From quantum chemistry to experiments.
 Chemical Engineering Journal, 418, 129307.